 Personally, I know I’m not going to get everything in that I should, especially first trimester when chewing spinach just seems painful.
 So I like to hedge my bets and take some vitamins in supplement form.
 Many people say our soil is so denatured compared to centuries ago, such that while our bodies are certainly designed to get sufficient nutrition from only food, our food isn’t as nutrient-packed as it was designed to be.

 Disclosure: The Berkey bottle was part of my sponsorship package for the Blissdom conference, and I’m still grateful and still using it!
-I am an affiliate for Perfect Supplements and Dr. Ron’s, and Green Pasture is a sponsor of Kitchen Stewardship.
+I am an affiliate for Perfect Supplements and Dr. Ron’s.
 However, these are really what I’m taking, so take all that with a grain of salt.
 See my full disclosure statement here.